Ovulation Pain and Implications

-Ovulation is that time in the female menstrual cycle which involves the release of an egg from one of the ovaries.
+Ovulation is that time in the female menstrual cycle that involves the release of an egg from one of the ovaries.
 Every month, it occurs in women until menopause or when a woman is pregnant.

 Many a time, women experience ovulation pain and it is common but it is important to understand that one should never ignore severe ovulation pain.
-A severe ovulation pain can be due to some gynecological conditions.
+Severe ovulation pain can be due to some gynecological conditions.
 In medical terms, ovulation pain is also known as mittelschmerz or mid-cycle pain.
 Some of the symptoms that occur in ovulation pain include:

 - Pain in the lower abdomen

 - Pain occurring two weeks before the menstrual period.

 - Pain that lasts for a long time, like for hours.